scaleflex/js-cloudimage-responsive/README.md

 ciResponsive.init();
 ```

+and just use the `ci-src` instead of the `src` attribute in image tag.

 ```html
 <img ci-src="magnus-lindvall.jpg" ratio="1.5"/>
 ```

-Note: as you see, usnig the Cloudimage plugin is very easy - just use the `ci-src` instead of the `src` attribute in image tag.
+NOTE: "ratio" is recommended to prevent page layout jumping and to leverage visibility checking and thus lazy loading.
+Every other means to make the image have a certain height is also ok.

 ## Requirements